groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-multiple-vsx-files-groupdocs-merger-java/_index.md

 ```

 ### Using Gradle
-Include this in your `build.gradle` file:
+Include the library in `build.gradle`:

 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 ### Direct Download
-For direct integration, download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+You can also grab the JAR directly from the official release page: [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition Steps

-To start using GroupDocs.Merger:
-1. **Free Trial**: Sign up to get a free trial license and explore its features.
+1. **Free Trial** – sign up for a trial license to explore the API.
-2. **Temporary License**: Obtain a temporary license if you wish to evaluate the product without limitations.
+2. **Temporary License** – obtain a time‑limited key for short‑term testing.
-3. **Purchase**: Acquire a full license for commercial use.
+3. **Purchase** – buy a full license for unrestricted commercial use.

 ### Basic Initialization

-Here's how you can initialize GroupDocs.Merger:

 ```java
 import com.groupdocs.merger.Merger;